Thalanas110/september29surprise/README.md

 - Tailwind CSS

 Feel free to edit files in the `src/` folder and open a browser at the address shown by the dev server.

+## credits
+- Credits to no one and my mom obviously who contributed to this project through a poem.